TobArc/privacy-aware-image-classification-with-kNN/README.md

 | DINOv2 ViT-B/14        | 98.0     | 87.2      | 99.4    |
 | DINOv2 ViT-L/14        | **98.5** | **88.3**  | **99.5**|

-Classification accuracy of our k-NN approach for different backbone choices.
+Table 1: Classification accuracy of our k-NN approach for different backbone choices.

 ### 2. Applicability of the method to distinct medical image classification tasks confirmed